-- 20.1 If a safeguarding concern or allegation is made about a member of staff, supply staff, contractor or a volunteer, our set procedures must be followed.
-Our safeguarding concerns and allegations made about staff, supply staff, contractors and volunteers policy and procedure can be accessed via the QR code on our Safeguarding poster.
-The full procedure for managing such allegations or concerns are set out in Part Four of Keeping Children Safe in Education 2022. - 20.2 Safeguarding concerns or allegations made about staff who no longer work at the school will be reported to the police.
+- 20.1 If a safeguarding concern or allegation is made about a member of staff, supply staff, contractor or a volunteer, or relates to incidents that happened when an individual or organisation was using the school premises for the purposes of running activities for children our set procedures must be followed.
+Our safeguarding concerns and allegations made about staff, supply staff, contractors and volunteers policy and procedure can be accessed via the NET website and the full procedure for managing such allegations or concerns are set out in Part Four of Keeping Children Safe in Education 2023. - 20.2 Safeguarding concerns or allegations made about staff who no longer work at the school will be reported to the police.